partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/6-add-storage.md

 ## Loading data on start

-Navigate to the server file (`party/index.ts`) and add a new method called `onStart`, which will be triggered when the first connection is made to the PartyKit room or after the server restarts:
+Navigate to the server file (`party/index.ts`) and add a new method called `onStart`.
+This method will be triggered when the first connection is made to the PartyKit room or after the server restarts:

 ```ts
   async onStart() {